chadium/kcik/README.md

 npm install
 ```

 In the root directory of this project you're going to find a `.env.example` file.
 Rename it to `.env` and modify if necessary.
-If you're unsure, feel free to leave it as is.
+You must likely won't need to change a thing.

 And then you can run the following command to build the extension: